Puppy raiser responsibilities.

 Not eligible at this time

-We're sorry!
-It is essential that the puppy is socialised daily to ensure it is given the best chance of success in the program.
+It is essesential that the puppy is socialised regularly to ensure it is given the best chance of success in the program.
+Please contact us at puppyraising@guidedogs.com.au to discuss your application further.

 Please note: these sessions run for typically 1-2 hours, and are generally weekly for the first 2 months, and then fortnightly thereafter.